Need help with state nomination?

 If your occupation is listed as 'available' and you meet the relevant criteria, you may be invited to lodge an application for State nomination.

-If an occupation becomes available, this information will be published on the Migration WA website.
+If an occupation becomes available, this information will be published on the Migration WA website

-State nominated visa holders who intend to relocate to another state or territory should email Migration Services.
+State nominated visa holders who intend to relocate to another state or territory should email WA Migration Services.

 You are required to complete and return a short questionnaire stating your reasons for leaving Western Australia.

-Following relocation, you are required to advise Migration Services of your new contact details so that you can continue to be included in our post-arrival survey.
+Following relocation, you are required to advise WA Migration Services of your new contact details so that you can continue to be included in our post-arrival survey.

 All required documents must be submitted before your application has been finalised.
 You cannot submit additional documents after your application has been declined.